NathanDunfield/artexamscan/latex/alt_tagging/README.txt

 Time needed to generate 100 copies of a 7 page exam (including coversheet) on Nathan's 2014 MacPro:

-1. PDFLaTeX: 3m38s
+1. PDFLaTeX: 2 minutes 43 seconds

-2. LuaLaTeX: 1m49s
+2. LuaLaTeX: 38 seconds

-Either way results in a 2.7M file.
-If one removes the QR codes, PDFLaTeX can assemble the copies into a 1.6M file in 1m05s with the rest of the TikZ overlay.
-A straight-up use of PDFLaTeX's "pdfpages" package creates a 0.2M files in just 9 seconds.
+Either way results in a 3.0M file.